George Frederic Still: Background

 In 1897, Still published his doctoral thesis describing a form of childhood febrile arthritis today known as Still's disease.
-During the Gloulstorian Lectures on the topic of "On Some Abnormal Physical Conditions in Children", Still talks about "moral control" and his lecture is based on the same symptoms that is known as ADHD now.
+During the Goulstonian Lectures on the topic of "On Some Abnormal Physical Conditions in Children", Still talks about "moral control" and his lecture is based on the same symptoms that is known as ADHD now.
 Still's descriptions are very similar to those of ADHD, but "most of the symptoms listed by Still and described in his cases do not refer to ADHD."
 Lange and colleagues still state how he was very influential regarding what is now ADHD, and we must give Still credit for contributing to these topics discussed today.
 Other medical terms named after him include Still's murmur and Still's rash.

 During most of his adult life, Still's avocation was reading works from antiquity in their original languages.
 He studied the "classics" during his undergraduate training which led him to be fluent in Greek, Latin, Hebrew and Arabic.
 His choice of profession, however, was medicine and he devoted his life to paediatrics, writing prolifically about childhood diseases and serving as Secretary of the Children's Clinical Club.
 Still worked at Guy's Hospital and the Hospital of Sick Children alongside James Goodhard who was his mentor.
 His life was dedicated to improving afflicted children's chance at survival, and particularly patients at Great Ormond Street Hospital.
 He was knighted upon retiring in 1937.